Ex05/herder/README.md

 # Herder

-A media organization tool.
+A feature rich media organization tool.
 Designed to store and archive digitised copies of your favourite medias.

 > **"Excuse me.
 I'm actually a... herder."<br/>
 "It's pronounced hoarder young man..."**